let’s take a little bit about learning Quran

 The Knowledge of Makkee and Madanee Verses:

-There are two ways of knowing whether a verse or soorah is malice or madanee.
+There are two ways of knowing whether a verse or Surah is malice or Madanee.

 The Definition of Makkee and Madanee